 Sep9

-“Teaches how true life is found not in living for self, but giving it away in serving and helping others.” ⇒ True happiness does not come from status, salary, sex, or success.
-Those who prefer themselves and give themselves what they want are frequently the most miserable people.
-True happiness comes from service.
+“Teaches how true life is found in giving it away in serving Christ and helping others” ⇒ True happiness comes from service.
 God designed you to be happiest when you are giving your life away.
 It’s when you give your life away you’ll uncover a greater joy, a greater peace, a greater happiness.
 Giving yourself away in serving and helping others reduces stress and depression, and improves your mood, as well as increases longevity.
 Additionally, giving can lower your blood pressure, protecting your heart and providing similar results as those of a healthy diet and exercise.
 One study found that on days people volunteered their time, they had lower levels of cortisol, resulting in reduced stress.
 In addition to all the health benefits above, giving results in greater happiness and satisfaction.
 Studies have shown that when helping someone else or giving a gift, the body secretes endorphins in the brain: Serotonin, (a mood regulator) Dopamine, (a pleasure and feel good chemical) and Oxytocin, (a compassion and bonding chemical) which creates a sense of connection with others.
 These give you an immediate “helper high,” that warm, fuzzy feeling of joy, fulfillment, and satisfaction—and the effects can go on for weeks.
 Generosity also triggers the release of pleasure and satisfaction hormones in your body, resulting in the potential for improved mood, improved motivation, and even reduced pain.
 The effects of giving can have a positive impact on our overall health and wellbeing.
 Giving your life away to charities can make you feel pretty good about yourself.
 There’s nothing quite like doing something for someone else to put a smile on your face.
 Even when we’re not feeling our best, if we put some kindness back into the world it can help us feel a little better in ourselves and about the world around us.
 It’s been said “If you’re not serving, you’re not living; you’re just existing”.

 “Teaches how Jesus doesn’t want us to settle for a easy and comfortable life when He has something far better for us in Him.” ⇒ The same is true for us now and for eternity.
 Jesus is telling us to deny ourselves because he has a better way for us for this life…….(To be continued)

-“Even today, you can save your life by living a happy, comfortable, and safe existence.
-A life that is least demanding, least costly, least offending.
-A life that is free of pain and discomfort.
-Or you can lose your life in serving Christ and others.” ⇒ How often do we want to avoid the reproach, the hostility, the persecution, the intimation that goes along with being a Christian so we just clam up.
+“Even today, you can save your life by living a happy and safe existence.
+A life least demanding, least costly, least offending.
+Or you can live for Jesus and find true hope, peace, purpose, and fulfillment. ” ⇒ How often do we want to avoid the reproach, the hostility, the persecution, the intimation that goes along with being a Christian, so we clam up.
 Are you the type of person who only serves Jesus up to the point it gets too painful then you bow out.
 Do you only follow Jesus up to the point that it starts to cost you something then you stop.
 That the sacrifice just isn’t worth it.
 When faced with a choice between Jesus and the comforts and pleasures of this life which will you choose?
 When faced with a choice between Jesus and the approval of others which will you choose?
 When faced with a choice between living for the world and living for Christ which will you choose?
-When your job interferes with church will you quit your job or will church suffer.
-When your friends interfere with you Christian walk, will you leave them or compromise your Christian principles and values….…….(To be Continued)

 Additional Notes & Applications